The universe is pretty good at smashing things together. All kinds of stuff collides — stars, black holes and ultradense objects called neutron stars.

 But that wasn't the only reason the kilonova observations were so fascinating.
 Albert Einstein's theory of general relativity predicted that gravitational waves travel at the speed of light.
 But astronomers have long been trying to develop extensions and modifications to general relativity, and the vast majority of those extensions and modifications predicted different speeds for gravitational waves.

 With that single kilonova event, the universe gave us the perfect place to test this.
 The gravitational wave signal and the gamma-ray burst signal from the kilonova arrived within 1.7 seconds of each other.
-But that was after traveling over 140 million miles (225 million kilometers).
+But that was after traveling over 140 million light-years.
 To arrive at Earth that close to each other over such a long journey, the gravitational waves and electromagnetic waves would have had to travel at the same speed to one part in a million billion.

 That single measurement was a billion times more precise than any previous observation, and thus wiped out the vast majority of modified theories of gravity.